System Design Space

 Why Svelte became an important industry signal

-Focus on cost of change at system level
+Focus on cost of change

 Key technical ideas

-Compiler-first instead of heavy runtime
+Compiler instead of heavy client machinery

 Targeted DOM updates

-Performance as architecture outcome
+Performance as an architecture outcome

 Related chapter